zowe/docs-site/docs/user-guide/api-mediation/discovery-service-configuration.md

 * **apiml.discovery.serviceIdPrefixReplacer**

     This parameter is used to modify the service ID of a service instance, before it registers to API ML.
-    Using this parameter ensures compatibility of non-conformant services with v2, based on Zowe v2 conformance.
+    Using this parameter ensures compatibility of services that use a non-conformant organization prefix with v2, based on Zowe v2 conformance.
     The value of the `*apiml.discovery.serviceIdPrefixReplacer` parameter is represented as a tuple that contains two strings, separated by a comma.
 The format of this parameter contains the following two elements:
     * First, the prefix that you want to replace in the service ID
     * Second, the new prefix that will be replaced